Daim aux abords de voie ferrée

 Intensive dialogue

-We maintain intensive dialogue with farmers, hunting groups, local property owners and government agencies to address the increasing density of wildlife populations—primarily wild boar, deer and burrowing animals that can destabilize tracks by digging underground.
+We maintain close, ongoing dialogue with farmers, hunting groups, local property owners and government agencies to address the increasing density of wildlife populations—primarily wild boar, deer and burrowing animals that can destabilize tracks by digging underground.

 Drones help tackle wild boar problems in Normandy